 - The outperformance of high book to market companies

 Unlike CAPM, this Model is based on the size of the firms, book-to-market values, and excess market return.
 The three-factor model uses the following variables:

-- Small minus big (SMB) is a ‘size effect’ based on a market economy that takes into account publicly traded companies through with the small market cap but generates high returns.
+- Small minus big (SMB) is a ‘size effect’ based on a market economy that considers publicly traded companies through with a small market cap but generates high returns.

 - High minus low (HML) is a value premium and accounts for value stocks.
 They generally have a high book-to-market ratio generating high returns when compared to the market.

-However, the irony is the stocks having high value and the small-cap stocks tend to regularly outdo the general market.
+However, the irony is the stocks have high value, and the small-cap stocks tend to regularly outdo the general market.

 Essence of Using the Fama French Model

 Once you grasp the usage of this model, you can design a portfolio of small-cap and value stocks with low pricing.
 Many investors interested in penny stock trading should make use of this to create a diversified and risk-adjusted portfolio.
 CAPM explains only 70% of the risk, while the rest is dependent on CAPM’s analysis of Alpha (returns).
 This model is far superior to CAPM as it can explain 96% of the returns in a quantifiable measure.
 So instead of just looking at the market performance (index such as S&P500) for the value of risk (B), this model looks at the size and value of the stock, which makes it much more intricate.